 If your veterinarian determines that your dog has acid reflux, they will probably recommend a low-fat canned diet.
 If needed, medication prescribed by your veterinarian is available to treat acid reflux, including antacids with or without a mucosal protectant.
 However, avoiding high-fat foods (like table scraps and meat trimmings) and consuming an appropriately formulated diet for their life stage can also help prevent heartburn and acid reflux in dogs.

 Dogs can get heartburn, but you can help prevent it by resisting the temptation to feed them “treats” from the Thanksgiving table.
-Instead, have some healthy, specially formulated treats available for guests (and you) to share with your dog.
 Your BFF (best furry friend) will thank you for it.